-- Practice wise stewardship of public resources by using evidence-based decision-making, and evaluating if current programs, intervention, and processes are working as intended. - 2.
+- Practice wise stewardship of public resources by using evidence-based decision-making, and evaluating if current programs, interventions, and processes are working as intended. - 2.
 Facilitate public engagement in transparent decision-making processes that reflect community priorities. - 3.
 Ensure systems, services, and facilities are adaptable to changing circumstances and needs. - 4.
 Openly and actively address inequities and discrimination.

-Project 1: Establish a Justice Project Oversight and Planning (JPOP) Committee, within the IPRTF/LJC, including a balanced membership ensuring fair representation of BIPOC communities, service providers, an d people with lived experience, to monitor progress and recommend updates on this Implementation Plan.
+Project 1: Establis h a Justice Project Oversight and Planning (JPOP) Committee, within the IPRTF/LJC, including a balanced membership ensuring fair representation of BIPOC communities, serv communities, service providers, and people with lived experience, to monitor progress and recommend upda tes on this Implementation Plan.
 Description Establish a new standing committee of the IPRTF/LJC to help track progress on the Implementation Plan.
 The committee will help ensure the Plan is updated as needed, and that public engagement and communications are robust.
 Participants will include members of BIPOC communities and people with lived experience.
-Lead Organization IPRTF/LJC Essential Members of BIPOC communities and people with lived experience Collaborators Whatcom County Staff Justice Project Finance Advisory Board Service providers Criminal legal system representatives Key Next Steps Create a new Justice Project Oversight and Planning (JPOP) Committee (1-3 years) through the IPRTF/LJC to assist with oversight and make recommendations for updating the strategies and projects outlined in this Implementation Plan.
-Recruit committee members, starting with outreach to those people who participated in the Implementation Plan Focus Groups and expressed interest in ongoing involvement.
-Launch the committee with strong administration and coordination to support success.
-Participate in the development of an evaluation plan to measure progress and results.
-Prepare an annual report to be included as part of the IPRTF/LJC annual report.
-Make report accessible to the public.
+Lead IPRTF/LJC Organization Essential Members of BIPOC communities and people with lived experience Collaborators Whatcom County Staff Justice Project Finance Advisory Board Service providers Criminal legal system representatives Key Next Steps Create a new Justice Project Oversight and Planning (JPOP) (1-3 years) Committee through the IPRTF/LJC to assist with oversight and make recommendations for updating the strategies and projects outlined in this Implementation Plan.